sophiebits/blog/_posts/2012-08-24-what-i-did-at-khan-academy-2012.md

 ## Conclusion

-Khan Academy is a phenomenal place to work -- we have plenty of interesting problems to work on and countless amazing team members to tackle them with.
+Khan Academy is a phenomenal place to work -- we have plenty of interesting problems to work on and amazing team members to tackle them with.
 I'm really glad that I returned for a second summer, and I'd encourage anyone interested to [apply for a job](http://www.khanacademy.org/careers) -- we're hiring both full-timers and interns year-round.